 Meetings shall be held annually.
-Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
+Meetings shall be open to the public except as determined otherwise in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.

 Unless renewed by appropriate action prior to its expiration, the charter for the National Mammography Quality Assurance Advisory Committee will expire two years from the date the charter is filed.